bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 'skew' option.
 Following shows the default set of arguments for each operation.

-    lego.show {skew:0.36 0.30 1.00 0.90}
+    \lego.show {skew:0.36 0.30 1.00 0.90}
-    lego.show2 {skew:0.80 0.45 0.70}
+    \lego.show2 {skew:0.80 0.45 0.70}

-For lego-show operation, the first two arguments are the skewed values in x-direction and y-direction.
+For lego.show operation, the first two arguments are the skewed values in x-direction and y-direction.
 The third and fouth arguments are the width and height of front facing rectangle.

-For lego-show2 operation, the first and second arguments are the half width and half height of the diamond of the top face.
+For lego.show2 operation, the first and second arguments are the half width and half height of the diamond of the top face.
 The third argument is the height.

-Either lego-show and lego-show2 operation would have generated Lego pieces that are shaded differently for two of its faces for each piece.
+Either lego.show and lego.show2 operation would have generated Lego pieces that are shaded differently for two of its faces for each piece.
 For lego-show the front facing face is shaded lighter, and the face facing to the right